Wills & powers of attorney

 - The beneficiaries have diminished mental capacity

-- You do not trust the beneficiary to use their inheritance
+- You do not trust the beneficiaries to use their inheritance

 - You do not want family assets split as part of a divorce